 I have a crew of older kids who come over to craft on PD Days and Saturdays.
 They range in age from 7-12.
 These kids have shown a keen interest in learning how to sew by hand lately, and they regularly go through my fabric bin, choosing scraps of fabric to sew together by hand with a needle and thread.

 So far, their projects have been very basic.
 They like to just secure two pieces of fabric together to make small pouches and whatnot, but they just do it willy-nilly.
 They haven’t learned how to make any specific types of stitches.

-The other day I got to thinking that I should teach them some of the basic sewing stitches, and I thought that lacing cards would be a great way to do it.
+The other day I got to thinking that I should teach them some of the basic sewing stitches, and I thought that using yarn and lacing cards would be a great way to do it.

 Being that we’re in the throes of winter here, I prepared these mitten lacing cards for the kids, and had them decorate them before we got down to sewing with them.

 They worked so well as a teaching tool!